rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/examples/ruby/README.md

-# RabbitMQ Consistent Hash Exchange Examples in Python
+# RabbitMQ Consistent Hash Exchange Examples in Ruby

-This directory contains runnable Python examples for the [RabbitMQ Consistent Hash Exchange plugin](../..).
+This directory contains runnable Ruby examples for the [RabbitMQ Consistent Hash Exchange plugin](../..).
 They are the same examples as in the [plugin's README](../../README.md) file.

 ## Prerequisites